 - tomatillo sauce

-- 2 cups shredded casera chicken or filling of choice, lightly salted with Redmond Real Salt
+2 cups shredded casera chicken (sub sautéed veggies of choice for vegan), lightly salted with fine sea salt

 - Place under your broiler till everything is blistered!

-- Once cool enough to touch, cut the stems out of the tomatillos, remove skin from garlic, and cut stem off the pepper.
-Add those items along with the onions and any juices from the baking tray into a medium sauce pan.
+- Once cool enough to touch, cut the stems out of the tomatillos, remove skin from garlic, and cut stems off the pepper.
+Add those items along with the onions and any juices from the baking tray into a medium saucepan.

 - Add chicken broth, 1 handful of cilantro, salt, chipotle chile powder (if using), and lemon & lime juice.
 Stir to combine and let simmer for 12-15 minutes or until thickened up a bit.

 - Purée with immersion blender til smooth, finely chop up the other handful of cilantro and stir to combine.
 Taste and add more salt or lime juice if needed.

 - ASSEMBLY: Preheat oven to 375° – spray a 8″x8″ baking dish with avocado oil and pour about ½-¾ cup sauce to coat bottom.